space-wizards/docs/src/en/proposals/krunklehorn-informant.md

 ## Details / Playtesting / Bikeshedding
-_" Work in progress, up for debate, subject to change! " - The procrastinator's calling card._
 - "Recipients" may be traitors, thieves, initial infected or head revolutionaries.
   - Lone ops are never recipients because a recipient's intentions to kill should not be obvious.
   - For the same reason, Informants should not spawn during nukies.